The "Coles Notes" Version

 - The Penalty: If you re-rent to someone else at a higher rate without offering it back to the original tenant, the fines have doubled.

-This is huge.
-It means you don't need the tenant to owe you $0.00 to evict them.
-You are evicting them for breaking the contract schedule, not for debt.
+Once it's in force, this will help: you won't need the tenant to owe you $0.00 to evict them.
+You'll be evicting them for breaking the contract schedule, not for debt.
+The underlying N8 ground itself is already available today under s.58.

 How to use the N8 Notice →4.
 Portal Headaches (And One Win)